aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 - Click on the Ascending order next to **HourOfDay** under **Sort by** in the revealed menu
 - Edit the title by click on the title in the chart to **Hourly Avg. time taken (total Vs. edge to origin Vs. server-side processing) by end user country** (optional)

-### __Optional Section:__ Generate visualization to show hourly average time taken (total Vs. edge to origin V.s server-side processing) by country where the end user request originated from for a different viewER country

 <details>
      <summary>Click to expand for optional section</summary>

-  ### Generate visualization to show hourly average time taken (total Vs. edge to origin V.s server-side processing) by country where the end user request originated from for a different viewER country
+  ### Generate visualization to show hourly average time taken (total Vs. edge to origin V.s server-side processing) by country where the end user request originated from for a different viewer country

   ![time-taken-visualize-2.png](./assets/time-taken-visualize-2.png)